turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/four_bit_binary_adder.markdown

  01 02 03 04 05 06 07
 ```

+For these pins, the layout looks like:

+1. A0 Input
+2. B0 Input
+3. Output 0
+4. A1 Input
+5. B1 Input
+6. Output 1
+7. Ground (-)
+8. Output 2
+9. B2 Input
+10. A2 Input
+11. Output 3
+12. B3 Input
+13. A3 Input
+14. Positive Input (+)

+Which when we chart it out gives us:

 ```
  +  A3 B3 Y3 A2 B2 Y2
  |  |  |  |  |  |  |